ivanstar/react-expense-manager/README.md

 ## Overview

 Users can insert and label their type of money expenses and incomes.
-It will keep continue of how much they spent, how much they have made, and how much money remaining.
+It will keep records and calculate how much they spent, how much they made, and how much money is remaining.
+If an expense or income record is outdated, users may update and delete it.

 ## Technology Used